LanMalJR/Escape-Protocol/README.md

 ### Story

-The game starts with David waking up on the ground floor of a mysterious building.
+The game starts with David waking up on the upper floor of a mysterious building.
 His head is pounding, and he doesn’t remember how he got there.
 Suddenly, a voice crackles through his earpiece:

 * John: "David, can you hear me, David?" (shouting)
 * David: "What's up, John?" (groggy, disoriented)